 Charities may offer money, legal advice, and counseling to stop evictions.
 Referrals are given to local charities for some or all of the following.

-Fort Bend County Women's Center, Inc. is an organization that provides case management, rental assistance, transportation, tutoring, life skills, job training, and free legal advocacy to victims of domestic abuse or sexual assault.
-905 3rd Street, Rosenberg, Texas 77471, (281) 342-4357
+Fort Bend County Women's Center, Inc. is an organization that provides case management, rental assistance, transportation, and tutoring.
+There is also financial help for single moms.
+Or learn about life skills, job training, and free legal advocacy to victims of domestic abuse or sexual assault.
+Address is 905 3rd Street, Rosenberg, Texas 77471.
+Call (281) 342-4357

 Katy Christian Ministries and their social services department provides funds for paying utility, cooling, and energy bills.
-The location is 30415 5th Street, Fulshear, TX 77441.
-Call (281) 346-8041, or learn more.
+There may be free clothes, household or personal stuff, and bus passes as well.
+The location is 3506 Porter Road, Katy, TX 77493.
+Call (281-391-5261, or learn more Katy Christian Ministry.

 Emergency, non-profit and government funded rent help is available in some situations.
 Most of the funding is to stop homelessness in Fort Bend County, and additional assistance may be for paying security deposits as part of rehousing.
 Clients of these rental programs will range from low income families with children to seniors and the disabled.
 More Fort Bend County rental assistance.

-Fort Bend Family Health Center, Inc. of Richmond Texas ((281) 342-4530) may offer discounted fees.
+ACCESS helath Care Richmond - Fort Bend Family Health Center, Inc. of Richmond Texas (call (281) 342-4530) may offer discounted fees.
 The community clinic provides health and medical primary care for children and adults.
-Clinical services include immunizations for children and adults, annual physical exams, sick visits, well woman exams, well man exams, well child exams, PAP smears, birth control, chronic disease management, and prenatal care.
-Pharmacy, prescription medications and lab services are offered at a discount.
-Mental health services are also available for qualified, registered patients of the health center.
-They can also refer people to prescription assistance programs, such as those offered by Merck and others.
-More.
+Clinical services include immunizations for children and adults, annual physical exams, sick visits, well woman exams, well man exams, well child exams, or PAP smears.

 St. Vincent de Paul Society Richmond Food Pantry (Richmond Texas (281) 342-5092) offers free food, groceries, and other non-financial aid.
+There may be personal toiletries too.
 Several of the agencies listed above may also offer free food.

-Several other pantries, churches, and food distribution centers operate in the region.
+Several other pantries, churches, soup kitchens and food distribution centers operate in the region.
 The resources are limited and hours vary, however each location will do its best to help the needy.
-Find more Fort Bend food pantries.
+Find more Fort Bend County free food pantries.